MartinGongSing/AI-Quixo/ai/README.md

 (For now the 'intelligence' is the [Smart_Random.py](https://github.com/MartinGongSing/AI-Quixo/blob/master/ai/Smart_Random.py) file, but will soon be [Super_Smart.py](https://github.com/MartinGongSing/AI-Quixo/blob/master/ai/Super_smart.py), which strategy should be : "When four of our cubes are next to each other, we will play the fifth if possible")

+If you use the [lastidea](https://github.com/MartinGongSing/AI-Quixo/blob/master/ai/lastidea.py), the AI will play first in column 1 with cube 0, then line 2 with cube 9, then column 3 with cube 2, then line 4 with cube 19 if those cubes are neutral.
+Afterwards it wil play following the same strategy as the [Smart_Random.py](https://github.com/MartinGongSing/AI-Quixo/blob/master/ai/Smart_Random.py) file, except that the directions are all vertical except for cubes [9, 14, 19] which will play horizontaly.

 ## Libraries

 We have used the followings libraries :